 Beverly Wendland Fellowship for Excellence and Diversity in the Natural Sciences

 This new fellowship will be directed annually to a student who reflects a commitment to excellence in their area of study in the natural sciences and whose presence will add diversity to the academy.
+The recipient receives $12,000 funding over two years.

 This program provides graduate students with a paid opportunity to engage on campus through leadership and service, with a focus on diversity and professional development.
 The application is available through Student Employment Services in late spring, annually.